DeathGOD7/unexpectedspawn-paper/README.md

     on-first-join: false
     # Enable this if you want to have random respawn each time user joins the server.
 It's best for Anarchy type server.
     always-on-join: false

+  # Invert the blacklist to whitelist
+  invert-block-blacklist: false

   # Specify any block where you don't want user to be teleported.
 You don't them to drown in lava/water or land on
   # someone else campfire, no?